Domestic Partnerships &

 - 2014-JUN-13: Judge Crabb did stay her ruling after having received briefs from the plaintiffs and defendants.
 The Attorney General appealed the case to the 7th U.S. Circuit Court of Appeals.
 The status of the marriages made during the week between the ruling and stay is uncertain.
 Further developments may cause these newly married couples to be forcibly divorced against their will.

-- 2014-AUG-26: A randomly selected panel of three judges of the 7th U.S. Circuit of Appeals heard an appeal to overturn Wisconsin's ban of marriages by same-sex couples.
-They also head an appeal of a consolidated set of three lawsuits challenging Indiana's similar marriage ban.
-From the pointed questions asked by the judges, the Attorneys General may have failed to make their case against marriage equality.
+- 2014-AUG-26: A randomly selected panel of three judges of the 7th U.S. Circuit of Appeals heard an appeal of Wolf v.
+Walker to overturn Wisconsin's ban of marriages by same-sex couples.
+During the same session, they also heard an appeal of a consolidated set of three lawsuits challenging Indiana's marriage ban.
+From the pointed questions asked by the judges, the states failed to make their case against marriage equality.

 - More developments are inevitable.